What is performance management?

 3. Involve employees

-4. Make learning continuous
+5. Make learning a continuous process

 Few people want to remain static in a job, doing the same thing day in, day out, and not developing – and do you want people like this in your organisation anyway?
 The best businesses create an environment where their people can develop, by: